SWivid/F5-TTS/README.md

 # Install pytorch with your CUDA version, e.g.
 pip install torch==2.3.0+cu118 torchaudio==2.3.0+cu118 --extra-index-url https://download.pytorch.org/whl/cu118
 ```
+**If you don't know exaclty how to install pytorch according to your platform.Please refer to this [Pytorch Installation](https://pytorch.org/get-started/locally/)**

 Then you can choose from a few options below: